-- a) All customer owned piping, piping on the outlet side of the meter, must meet the NFPA 54 Natural Fuel Gas Code, as adopted by the State of Vermont, referenced in Section 4. - b) All VGS-owned piping (piping on the inlet side of the meter) must meet the Department of Transportation Title 49 CFR Part 192, as adopted by the State of Vermont, referenced in Section 4. - c) All piping exposed to the outside air must be protected from atmospheric corrosion.
-Two common methods of protection are to use galvanized piping or to paint all exposed piping. - d) Piping installed above ground shall be securely supported and located where it will be protected from physical damage. - e) Horizontal piping should be supported with an angle bracket.
-If an angle bracket cannot be used than a split ring bracket can be used.
+- All customer owned piping, piping on the outlet side of the meter, must meet the NFPA 54 Natural Fuel Gas Code, as adopted by the State of Vermont, referenced in Section 5, Laws & Governing Codes. - b) All VGS-owned piping (piping on the inlet side of the meter) must meet the Department of Transportation Title 49 CFR Part 192, as adopted by the State of Vermont, referenced in Section 5, Laws & Governing Codes. - c) All piping exposed to the outside air must be protected from atmospheric corrosion.
+Two common methods of protection are to use galvanized piping or to paint all exposed piping. - d) Piping installed above ground shall be securely supported and located where it will be protected from physical damage. - e) Horizontal piping should be supported with metal angle brackets, metal split ring brackets, or metal straps.